About Host Alaska

 The Moment We're In

-Alaska's short-term rental landscape is taking shape.
-Anchorage's free STR registration portal opened May 1, 2026, and the ordinance also explicitly recognizes short-term rentals as a permitted use in residential zones — a meaningful clarification for operators who had been working in a gray area.
-Juneau has had a registration framework in place since 2023, and other Alaska communities are thinking about what makes sense locally.
+Alaska's short-term rental landscape is beginning to take shape.
+On May 1, 2026, Anchorage opened its free STR registration portal as part of the municipality's newly adopted short-term rental regulations.
+The regulations recognize short-term rentals as a permitted use in residential zones, an important clarification for operators who had previously been working in a gray area.
+Juneau has had a registration framework in place since 2023, and other Alaska communities are beginning to consider what local regulation may look like in their own jurisdictions.

 For the most part, these frameworks have been workable.
-They were also shaped without an organized Alaska host association at the table.
-As more municipalities and the State Legislature consider their own approaches, locally owned operators benefit from being part of the conversation early — with accurate data, real-world experience, and the operator perspective on the table.
+As additional municipalities and the State Legislature consider their own approaches, there is value in having locally owned operators involved early in the conversation, contributing accurate data, real-world experience, and practical operating perspectives.

 Recent Regulatory Actions